 • 18

 In addition, the survey covered a limited number of products (four), and the published information in the report was limited.
-I would like to see the system reviewed and further accumulation of cost-effectiveness evaluation cases in order to properly evaluate the various values of highly innovative drugs.
+I would like to see the system reviewed and more cost-effectiveness evaluation cases accumulated.

-Table 11 Selection criteria for items subject to cost-effectiveness analysis in Japan
+Table 11 Criteria for selecting items for cost-effectiveness analysis in Japan

 Table.11 Item